DimitrisTsiak/Hi-Hat-pattern-generator/README.md

 ## Generating patterns

-Once you have trained the network you can generate text using **predict.py**
+Once you have trained the network you can generate patterns using **pattern_generator.py**

 You can run the prediction file with thepretrained model by using the **weights.h5** file